open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 therefore it seems more straighforward to extend `LogRecordProcessor`.

-There was a [proposal](https://github.com/open-telemetry/opentelemetry-specification/issues/4207#issuecomment-2354859647) to add a seperate `LogRecordFilterer` abstraction.
+There was a [proposal](https://github.com/open-telemetry/opentelemetry-specification/issues/4207#issuecomment-2354859647) to add a separate `LogRecordFilterer` abstraction.
 However, it does not looks well-suited for (5) use case and also would not give a lot flexibility for (6) use case.